Widdershins-bash/looping-the-rooms/README.md

 Looping The Rooms is a dungeon-crawling Pygame project built around room-to-room exploration, looping floor generation, menu-driven state changes, and a steadily growing player movement system.
 The player navigates a modular dungeon, searches for the exit, collects upgrades, and advances through progressively expanding floors.

-This project works as both a playable game jam release and a strong portfolio piece.
+This was a project built without AI for a Game Jam that strictly banned any AI usage.
 It shows practical work in game-loop structure, procedural room generation, camera handling, menu/UI systems, collision logic, asset-driven rendering, browser deployment with `pygbag`, and cross-platform debugging between desktop and web builds. 🎮

 ## 🔗 Play On Itch